 And of course, GM stylist Carl Renner’s “flying wing” rear window debuted here too.

-But whoever worked on the Olds likely had a hand in the Corvair’s too.
+He either had a hand in the Corvair’s front end too, or it was just a case of internal copying.
 Take a good look at it, because we’re about to hop a Constellation and fly to Europe, to see where things were at when the Corvair crashed their party, and all the love children it quickly spawned.
 But before we do that, let’s keep in mind that in the fifties, automotive design was in a very different state of development, especially in Europe.

 The Peugeot 403 is a typical representative of Pinifarina’s “pontoon” style, very much influenced by his 1946 Cisitalia, which combined the smooth envelope of the thirties’ pure streamliners with classic proportions and enough details to hold the eye.